Alpha Cephei

 Alpha Cephei (α Cephei, abbreviated Alpha Cep, α Cep), officially named Alderamin /æl'dEr@mIn/, is a second magnitude star in the constellation of Cepheus near the northern pole.
-The star is relatively close to Earth at 49 light years (ly).
+The star is relatively close to Earth at 49 light years (ly) and drifting closer with a heliocentric radial velocity of about −16 km/s.

 Nomenclature

 α Cephei (Latinised to Alpha Cephei) is the star's Bayer designation.
 It has a Flamsteed designation of 5 Cephei.

 It bore the traditional name Alderamin, a contraction of the Arabic phrase الذراع اليمين al-dhirā‘ al-yamīn, meaning "the right arm".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alderamin for this star.

 Visibility

 With a declination in excess of 62 degrees north, Alpha Cephei never rises south of −27° latitude, which means for much of South America, Australia, South Africa, and all of New Zealand, the star stays below the horizon.
 The star is circumpolar throughout all of Europe, northern Asia, Canada, and American cities as far south as San Diego.
 Since Alpha Cephei has an apparent magnitude of about 2.5, the star is the brightest in the constellation and is easily observable to the naked eye, even in light-polluted cities.